ADVENTURE FILMS

 Foreign Language Adventure Films:

-The French film by director Henri-Georges Clouzot titled Wages of Fear (1953) was an adventure thriller about four desperate Central American small-town residents who accepted a suicidal mission to drive highly volatile nitroglycerine to a destination three hundred miles away, to put out raging oil-well fires.
-Writer/director Akira Kurosawa's great masterpiece The Seven Samurai (1954) was set in 16th century Japan, where the residents of a small farming village sought protection against repeated attacks by marauding bandits through the hiring of seven professional swordsmen.
+The French film by director Henri-Georges Clouzot titled The Wages of Fear (1953, Fr.) (aka Le Salaire de la Peur) was a suspenseful adventure thriller (and road-film) about four desperate, derelict, unemployed, unfortunate, down-and-out Europeans in a remote South American town who accepted a suicidal mission to drive highly volatile nitroglycerine to a destination three hundred miles away to put out raging oil-well fires in a site owned by an American oil company.
+Writer/director Akira Kurosawa's great masterpiece The Seven Samurai (1954, Jp.) was set in 16th century Japan, where the residents of a small farming village sought protection against repeated attacks by marauding bandits through the hiring of seven professional swordsmen.

 Aviation-Related Adventure Films: